-The Provider is required to Match the grant award as required in the Federal Guidelines.
-Match contributions of 20% (cash or in-kind) of the total cost of each VOCA project (VOCA grant plus match) must be reported.
+The Provider is required to Match the grant award as required in the VOCA Federal Guidelines.
+Match contributions of 20% (cash or in-kind) of the total cost of each VOCA project (VOCA grant plus match) must be reported monthly to the OAG.
 All funds designated as match are restricted to the same uses as the VOCA victim assistance funds and must be expended within the grant period.
 Unless otherwise approved by the OAG, match must be reported on a monthly basis consistent with the amount of funding requested for reimbursement.

 ARTICLE 8.
-REPORTS
+PERFORMANCE REPORTS

-Quarterly reports as required by the OAG must be completed and received by the OAG no later than January 10, 2007; April 10, 2007; July 10, 2007; and October 10, 2007.
-Payment of a monthly invoice is contingent upon OAG receipt and approval of these reports.
+Quarterly reports as required by the OAG must be completed and received by the OAG no later than January 10, 2008; April 10, 2008; July 10, 2008; and October 10, 2008.
+Reimbursement of a monthly invoice is contingent upon OAG receipt and approval of these reports.
+Providers will be held responsible for meeting the Goals and Objectives as outlined in their grant application and approved by the OAG, incorporated herein by reference unless otherwise approved by the OAG and shown as Attachment "C".